aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 ## Video Processing APIs

 ### VideoTransformDevice
-`VideoTransformDevice` allows `VideoFrameProcessor`s to be applied to to a `Device` and provide a new object which can be passed into `meetingSession.audioVideo.chooseVideoInputDevice`.
+`VideoTransformDevice` allows `VideoFrameProcessor`s to be applied to to a `Device` and provide a new object which can be passed into `meetingSession.audioVideo.startVideoInput`.

 `DefaultVideoTransformDevice` is the provided implementation of `VideoTransformDevice`.
 It requires four parameters: (1) `Logger` (2) `Device` (3) `Array<VideoFrameProcessor>`.
 The `DefaultVideoTransformDevice` uses `VideoFrameProcessorPipeline` under the hood and hides its complexity.

 #### Construction and Starting Video Processing

 The construction of the `DefaultVideoTransformDevice` will not start the camera or start processing.
-The method `meetingSession.audioVideo.chooseVideoInputDevice` is needed to be called.
+The method `meetingSession.audioVideo.startVideoInput` is needed to be called.
 The device controller will use the inner `Device` to acquire the source `MediaStream` and start the processing pipeline at the same frame rate.
 "Inner device" in this context refers to the original video stream coming from the selected camera.
 The parameters to `chooseVideoInputQuality` are used as constraints on the source `MediaStream`.
 After the video input is chosen, `meetingSession.audioVideo.startLocalVideoTile` can be called to start streaming video.